Policies and Procedures

 - Professional Development/Continuing Education: Evidence of participation in three activities must be submitted each Fall and Spring semesters in a form of certificate of attendance or completed post quiz from directed readings.
 Attendance at professional society meetings and/or participation in continuing education activities beyond School requirements demonstrates a responsibility to obtain and maintain competence and prevent future obsolescence.
 Participation in professional societies and continuing education further demonstrates accountability to peers, physicians, health care facilities and the public.

 - Stewardship: A one page paper submitted yearly describing a fulfilled stewardship opportunity and the impact it had on the student.
 We value our responsibility to use human, financial, and natural resources entrusted to us for the common good, with special concern for those who are poor.
 Seek out opportunities to contribute resources of time, services or money to help those in need

 Each student begins each semester with a point for each week in that semester in each of the following areas: Uniform/Appearance, Punctuality, and Evaluation.
 Three points are given in the area of Professional Development/Continuing Education.
 One point is deducted for each instance of deviation.
 Five points are given in the area of Stewardship.
 This area will only appear on the 3rd and 6th semester Affective Domain Worksheet, documenting completion for each year.
 Five points will be deducted for failure to turn in paper.
 Students will receive a semester score for these behaviors.
-Evaluation of the Affective Domain will be averaged with simulations/competencies for the final clinical grade.
+Evaluation of the Affective Domain will be averaged with simulations/competencies and cumulative exam for the final clinical grade.
 Failure to achieve an 85% average will necessitate Clinical Probation.
 Probation and policies relating to termination will be in effect.